tidyverse/duckplyr/reference/df_from_file.md

 df$a
 #> [1] 1 2 3

-# Return as tibble, specify column types:
+# Return as tibble, specify column types positionally:
 df_from_file(
   path,
   "read_csv",